baijum/essential-go/sphinx/preface.rst

 originated in 2007 through the efforts of Robert Griesemer, Rob Pike, and Ken Thompson.
 It was subsequently released as open-source software by Google in November 2009.
 Go has gained popularity among numerous organizations across diverse problem domains.
+Please note that the preferred term for the Go programming language when searching for information is Golang.

 This book serves as an introduction to the fundamentals of Go programming.
 Whether you are a novice programmer or someone seeking a refresher, I hope this book proves to be valuable.
+This book is specifically designed for practice rather than just reading.
+Note-taking is an important skill that can help you learn more effectively, remember information better, and stay organized.
+I recommend taking notes while reading and engaging in the exercises to enhance your learning experience.

 If you are entirely new to programming, I recommend exploring the Scratch programming language website at https://scratch.mit.edu.
 It provides helpful resources for those who have not yet delved deeply into programming.
 Once you have grasped the fundamental programming concepts, you can return to this book.

 My journey with programming began around 2003 when I started working with Python.
 Over the course of a decade, I gained extensive experience